 How We Work

-We focus on projects that remove, store, or prevent greenhouse gas emissions.
+We focus our charitable efforts on projects that remove, store, or prevent greenhouse gas emissions.

 Short and long term impact

-We develop and support carbon containment strategies with large-scale implementation potential.
-Our short-term goal is to support the capture and abatement of short-lived climate pollutants such as methane and HFCs with the equivalent climate benefit of 30 million metric tons of CO2 by 2030 at an average cost of less than $25 per ton.
-Our long-term goal is to support the removal and mitigation of the equivalent of 1 billion metric tons of CO2 by 2050 at an average cost of less than $75 per ton.
+We research, develop, and support carbon containment strategies with large-scale implementation potential.
+One of our short-term goals is to apply our expertise to support the capture and abatement of short-lived climate pollutants (such as methane and HFCs with an equivalent climate benefit of 30 million metric tons of CO2) by 2030 at an average cost of less than $25 per ton.
+One of our long-term goals is to support the removal and mitigation of the equivalent of 1 billion metric tons of CO2 by 2050 at an average cost of less than $75 per ton.

 Working with partners

-We partner widely, and look for inspiration for climate solutions from academics, practitioners, past efforts, and parallel fields.
-Our solutions are informed and shaped from the outset by the practitioners, entrepreneurs, and companies that will help bring them to scale.
-We also support the ideas and solutions of others that meet our internal project criteria.
+We partner widely, and look for inspiration from academics, practitioners, past efforts, and parallel fields.
+Our work is informed and shaped by the practitioners, entrepreneurs, and companies that will bring them to scale.

 Our Methods